 In both my large paintings and smaller works on paper, I explore the fluid, ambiguous nature of bodies, dreams, and imagination, inspired by the richness of myths and stories.
 Through layers, bold colours, and playful forms, I invite viewers to step into a world that reflects the shifting, unpredictable quality of the subconscious.

 I hold a BA in History of Art from UCL (2017) and an MA in Fine Art from City & Guilds of London Art School (2023).
-I currently live and work in Oxfordshire, UK, and am represented by Gillian Jason Gallery in London.
+I currently live and work in Oxfordshire, UK.